10 Best Dog Leashes for Running Fully Reviewed

 Stretch connector works well for dogs that pull

 A bit short for dogs that change sides constantly

-A bit long for tall dogs who run at your side
+A bit long for taller dogs who run at your side

 Does not fit all waists